spree/spree/guides/src/content/user/shipments/shipping_categories.md

 ### Adding a Shipping Category to a Product

-Once you've created your shipping categories you can assign the appropriate category to each of your products.
+Once you've created your shipping categories, you can assign the appropriate category to each of your products.
 To associate a shipping category with a product, go to the Admin Interface and click the "Products" tab; then click on the product that you would like to edit from the list that appears.

 Once you are in edit mode for the product, select the shipping category you want to assign to the product from the "Shipping Categories" drop-down menu, and click "Update".